 School Names Committee

-Beginning in the fall of 2020, the superintendent will convene a committee to review our schools’ names.
+Beginning in the fall of 2020, the superintendent convened a committee to review our schools’ names.
 Updates from the committee will be posted to this page.

 Public Forum on Clark and Venable: Monday, May 3 at 5pm

 The Superintendent Committee on School Names invited the community to discuss the names of Clark and Venable elementary schools.
 These are the oldest schools in Charlottesville and the first to be reviewed.
 The meeting opened with a brief joint session to discuss the process and gave an overview of the schools’ namesakes (find information on the schools’ namesakes, posted on this page below).
 Then participants broke into two Zoom rooms for focused conversation.

 Charlottesville City Schools to Host Community Discussion on Naming of Clark, Venable